 Every state in the U.S. has a different policy on how world languages fit into the educational system.
 Some require that a foreign language be taught as early as elementary school.
-Others mandate that students must study a foreign language for a certain number of credits to be able to graduate (usually 1-2 years worth of classes).
+Others mandate that students must study a foreign language for a certain number of credits to be able to graduate.
+This is usually 1-2 years worth of classes.
 Still others have no language requirement at all.

-Individual school districts may also be able to set their own policies on foreign language requirements, though they must be sure that their requirements meet at least the state’s minimum standards.
+Individual school districts may also be able to set their own policies on foreign language requirements.
+However, they must be sure that their requirements meet at least the state’s minimum standards.
 That means that even if you’ve met your state’s requirements for foreign language, if you haven’t completed those dictated by your school district, you still may not be able to graduate.

-Colleges: While many colleges do require that the student have at least 2 or more years of a foreign language to gain admission, others will only “recommend” this.
+While many colleges do require that the student have at least 2 or more years of a foreign language to gain admission, others will only “recommend” this.
 Others don’t see the need for it at all.
-So,even if you achieve both your state and school district requirements for world languages, you may still not meet the criteria for admission to some schools if you don’t complete a few years of language study.
-High School foreign language requirements for most colleges can typically be found on the school’s website (along with their requirements for other subject areas, as well).
+So, even if you achieve both your state and school district requirements for world languages, you may still not meet the criteria for admission to some schools if you don’t complete a few years of language study.
+High School foreign language requirements for most colleges can typically be found on the school’s website.
+You can also find the schools requirements for other subject areas on their website.

 The more selective the school, the more likely that it will have a foreign language requirement and the more likely that the requirement will be for more years of study.
 And, even if you meet the minimum foreign language requirement indicated by the school, at the more competitive institutions, going above and beyond the minimum with consistent study in a given language is seen as a desirable credential in the admissions process.